As a salesperson or sales manager, you and your team make outbound sales calls for one reason – to close deals.

 You’re letting them know that there is a way to improve their business, and they have an opportunity to determine whether that makes sense for them.
 Since you’ve already shown that it likely will, they should be interested in taking the next step.

-Continuing with our previous sample voicemail, this is how we would call the prospect to action:
+Continuing with our previous sample sales voicemail script, this is how we would call the prospect to action:

-“Hi, this is Sally Jones from XYZ Company.
+“Hi (prospect's name), this is Sally Jones from XYZ Company.
 We recently worked with Mark’s Cafe and John’s Pizza in Boston on a referral strategy that brought over 50% more diners to their restaurants in the last month.
 It’s easy to set up and could help you generate similar results with little effort each month.
-If you could give me a call back at 555-555-1212, I’d like to ask you a few questions about your restaurant to see if this program would be a good fit.”
+If you could give me a call back at 555-555-1212, I’d like to ask you a few questions about your restaurant to see if this program would be a good fit.
+Looking forward to hearing for you.
+Have a great day!”

 Your prospect won’t remember everything you just said.
 And they definitely didn’t record your name and phone number the first time you uttered them.